parameterIT/experiment-toolkit/README.md

 Remember to save the file.

 Now, run the Code Climate tool by using the following command.
-NOTE: github-slug in the format `username/repository-name`:
+NOTE: github-slug is in the format `username/repository-name`:

 ```sh
 ./run.sh <repo> <github-slug>